 Want to hear the most irrational part of all of this?
 When I was car shopping, I wasn’t willing to consider similar makes or models.
 I wanted a Hyundai, and that was that.

-Even as I reflect on the second largest purchase of my life (house hunting came in first), I am still a little resistant to reflect on how much my bias may have cost me.
+Even as I reflect on the second-largest purchase of my life (house hunting came in first), I am still a little hesitant to reflect on how much my bias may have cost me.

 As any car salesman will tell you, getting customers to switch brands is very difficult.
 Many people will stick with the brand they know and trust even when presented with a better deal or a more appealing car.